sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 key issue, to be able to perform the rate limiting in the HTTP layer.

 One could also consider additional HTTP headers.

+# Digression on the checksum field

+The specification of the checksum is a bit convoluted in the current version of the api document.
+My current understanding is that the submitter starts with its `message`.
+This is signed with ssh format by the submitter.
+Message, signature and public key are submitted to the log, which can then verify the signature.
+The ssh signature procedure includes computation of the sha256 hash value `H(message)`, and it's this value that is stored in the `checksum` field.
+One implication is that it is possible in principle to verify the signature given only the leaf and the public key, but it can't be done easily with the `ssh-keygen` tool, since it really wants the `message` as input.

+It's not clear to which parties have an interest in verifying this signatures, but I think the most natural verifiers would be provided with both the message and the public key out of band.

+It's also not clear to me if it matters if the checksum stored in the leaf actually is the same as is used internally in the ssh signature.
+What we really want to secure (in broad meaning) is `message`.
+Say that the submitter signs `message` using some arbitrary but secure signature algorithm, using some arbitrary hash function H1 internally.
+We verify the signature, and then compute H2(message) using some secure but totally unrelated hash function H2.
+The value H2(message) + submiters signature is then published via the merkle-tree machinery.

+It seems that would be good enough for sigsum usecases?
+A sigsum verifier that has the message, and the submitters public key, the tree leaf and related inclusion proofs, can both verify the signature and recompute the H2(message) value that is in the leaf.

+Actually, do we even need to publish the checksum at all?